New York City housing shortage: Zoning

 With production costs and zoning laws limiting private production of housing, and incompetence and criminal mismanagement reducing the efficacy of public housing, New York is facing a chronic housing shortage that increases costs for all New Yorkers looking to rent or buy a new home.
 Groups like the Citizens Housing and Planning Council and Open New York advocate for a resolution of the housing shortage through zoning reforms that would increase the rate of housing production.

 In 2016, Mayor Bill de Blasio promised an even more aggressive plan to build and preserve 200,000 housing units over ten-years and he introduced mandatory-inclusionary zoning requiring 30 percent of all new construction units to be affordable.
 The goals of the initiative, which was called Housing New York, were later increased to 300,000 affordable housing units by 2026.
-By the end of his administration, in 2021, none of the goals of the program had been reached: although Mr. de Blasio claimed that he had succeeded in "fighting inequality".
+By the end of his administration, in 2021, none of the goals of the program had been reached: although De Blasio claimed that he had succeeded in "fighting inequality".
+De Blasio, however, has been accused of favoring for profit developers and development projects that either priced out or evicted local residents and was unaffordable for those that needed it the most in the areas where new developments were being built.